 Master of Science in Software Engineering

-The School of Engineering and Computing offers a master's degree in software engineering (MSSE) as well as graduate-level certificate programs in select areas of software engineering.
-The MSSE program is intended to serve the needs of software application developers, web programmers, network and information security administrators, database administrators, and other information technology professionals.
+The School of Engineering and Computing offers a master's degree in software engineering (MSSE), which is intended to serve the needs of software application developers, web programmers, network and information security administrators, database administrators, and other information technology professionals.
 Students who do not meet a minimum experience level, or who have other skill deficiencies, will be required to take one or more bridge courses to strengthen their capacity to meet the MSSE curriculum demands.

 Program Overview